Rajani Etimarpu

-Rajani Etimarpu (born 9 June 1990) is an Indian field hockey player who represents the India women's national field hockey team.
-She hails from Andhra Pradesh and plays as a goalkeeper.
-She represents Railway Sports Promotion Board in the domestic tournaments.
+Rajani Etimarpu (born 9 June 1990) is an Indian field hockey player who plays as a goalkeeper for the Indian field hockey and hockey5s teams.
+She hails from Andhra Pradesh, India.
+In domestic competitions, she represents Railway Sports Promotion Board.

 Early life and education

-Rajani hails from Enumulavaripalli village, Yerravaripalem mandal.
-Tirupati District, Andhra Pradesh.
+Rajani hails from Enumulavaripalli village, Yerravaripalem mandal, Tirupati District, Andhra Pradesh.
 She did her schooling at Zilla Parishad High School in Nerabailu village.
 Initially, her parents were not interested in sending her to play hockey, but the Physical Education Teacher (PET) at her school convinced them.
 She began her journey in 2005 at the Sports Authority of Andhra Pradesh (SAAP) hostel in Tirupati. she learned the foundational skills of field hockey under the guidance of coaches at the center later moved to SAI hostel in Hyderabad.
 In 2007, she represented Andhra Pradesh in the Junior National Championship where AP reached quarterfinals.
 Her strong performance in the tournament helped her get a call to the National camp in 2008.
 Prasanna Kumar of Tirupati was the first to spot her and encouraged her to take up goalkeeping because of her height advantage.

 Hockey career

-Although Rajani participated in the junior national camp on three occasions and trained diligently, she was not selected to represent the team, which left her discouraged.
+Although Rajani participated in the junior national camp held in Lucknow on three occasions and trained diligently, she was not selected to represent the team.
 While in Hyderabad for her examinations, she received information regarding open trials for the Senior India camp in Bengaluru.
 Motivated to pursue the opportunity, she attended the trials and secured selection for the camp, ultimately earning a place in the Indian national squad.
 She made her international debut in 2009 at a tournament held in New Zealand, competing against the host team.
 Rajani is one of the few Indian players who was part of the Indian team at the Olympics, World Cup, Commonwealth Games and Asian Games.
 She took part in the Rio Olympics in 2016 where the team finished 12th.
 She was part of the Indian team at the XXI Commonwealth Games 2018 at Gold Coast, Australia.
 She was also part of the Indian team in two World Cups.
 They are the Vitality Hockey Women's World Cup 2018, London, and BDO FIH World Cup 2010, Rosario, Argentina.
 The highlight of her career is a silver medal at the 18th Asian Games 2018 in Jakarta, Indonesia.
 Earlier, she also played at the 2014–15 Women's FIH Hockey World League and the Hawke's Bay Cup 2015 held in New Zealand.
 At the 2013 Women’s Asian Champions Trophy, Rajani Etimarpu showcased outstanding goalkeeping skills, earning the Best Goalkeeper award and helping India claim the silver medal.
 The team was additionally honored with the Fair Play Award.